 Possess strong writing skills, be well organized and have the ability to think independently.

-Ph.D. in a relevant science with a minimum of five (5) years of related research, grant writing experience and participation in grantsmanship.
+Ph.D. in a relevant science with experience in grant writing and participation in grantsmanship.

 Location: Downtown New Brunswick